tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

   **Answer**: Some blockchains can be used as a hedge against hyperinflation of their native currency.

-* Why would an individual in the US want to use a blockchain?
+* Why would an individual in Canada want to use a blockchain?

-  **Answer**: Removes intermediaries like PayPal, Venmo, Cashapp, etc., and allows for peer to peer payments, thus lower fees.
+  **Answer**: Removes intermediaries like PayPal, Apple Pay, Google Pay, etc., and allows for peer to peer payments, thus lower fees.

   **Answer**: Custody over your funds, versus allowing a bank to have custody.